 Top key factors that help your website rank for paid SEO include:

 Paid SEO is a great way to drive quick traffic to your website, especially during promotions or busy seasons.
+PPC generally returns £2 for every £1 spent, resulting in a 200% return on investment and making it effective for short-term campaigns.

 why is seo important